Ezelia/EZGUI/README.md

 Important
 =========
-The code in this repository is still in developement, and some breaking changes may occure, this is version 0.0.1 :D
+The code in this repository is still in developement, and some breaking changes may occure

 Features